soooch/CS225_Final/README.md

   1. Make the file in the root directory `make Portrank`
   2. Run the executable `./bin/PortRank`

-  The default arguments are "data/airports.dat" for airport data and "data/routes/dat".
+  The default arguments are "data/airports.dat" for airport data and "data/routes/dat" and 20 iterations.
   To change these arguments use the following flags.

      -a Airport File
      -r Route File
+     -i # of iterations

   Example Syntax: Change from airports.dat to airports_sample.dat